-If you're using our free SMTP account then you can still configure your from name and addresses but you won't have access to the account to view your email activity and statistics; you'd need your own SMTP account in order to do this.
+If you're using our free SMTP account then you can still configure your from name and address but you won't have access to the account to view your email activity and statistics; you'd need your own SMTP account in order to do this.
 For more information on SMTP accounts and sending emails from PPS please read this guide.

 All emails leaving the SMTP account we provide come with an unsubscribe link at the bottom.
 If one of your recipients clicks this link they'll cease to receive any emails sent from PPS using that SMTP.
 They can be removed from the unsubscribe list if you forward a written request for this from the blocked address to firstname.lastname@example.org.
 Find more details on our unsubscribe link here.

 If you'd prefer to use your own SMTP account then you can follow the steps in this guide for the details.

 Check that your SMS Account is set up if you intend on sending any SMS confirmations or reminders.
 If you have previously used only a local PPS system then your SMS account might be set up under the local system's registration number but the SMS account settings can be transferred into the Hosted system.